aclindsa/moneygo/README.md

 	$ go generate -v github.com/aclindsa/moneygo
 	$ go install -v github.com/aclindsa/moneygo

+This may take quite a while the first time you build the project since it is auto-generating a list of currencies and securities by querying multiple websites and services.
+To avoid this step, you can `touch src/github.com/aclindsa/moneygo/cusip_list.csv` before executing the `go generate ...` command above.
+Note that this will mean that no security templates are available to easily populate securities in your installation.
+If you would like to later generate these, simply remove the cusip_list.csv file and re-run the `go generate ...` command.

 ## Running

 Assuming you're in the same directory you ran the above installation comands